 According to Section 2 of the Patent, Design and Trademark Act of Nepal, a “patent” means any useful invention relating to a new method of process or manufacture, operation or transmission of any or a combination of, or that made on the basis of a new theory or formula.

-If any third party attempts to or actually copies the invention, the Department shall levy a fine on the accused and confiscate all the materials related to such offence.
+A person desirous of obtaining the right over any patent shall register such patent in his/her name under this Act.
+A patent bestows the patentee with an exclusive right to exclude any third party from copying the invention unless written permission is sought from the patentee.
+If any third party attempts to or actually copies the invention, the Department shall levy a fine on the accused and confiscate all the materials related to such offense.

-A patent sought to be registered may not be patentable in the following circumstances
+A patent sought to be registered may not be patentable in the following circumstances:

-Patent applications in Nepal can be filed as
+Patent applications in Nepal can be filed as:

 The very first patent application filed in a Patent Office without claiming priority from any patent application or without any reference to any other application under process in the office is called an Ordinary application.